Cases of Intergroup Tensions and Conflicts in Malaysia

 Ordinary and unarmed members of society that include residents, devotees, bystanders etc.

-State actors of foreign governments and international actors such as international bodies, agencies and armed forces.
+State actors of foreign governments and international actors such as international bodies, foreign intelligence agencies and armed forces.

-Database 2 is in the form of Interactive Map Visualisation.
-It allows zooming in and out, panning around and identifying specific features indicated in the dashboard filter on both sides of the database.
+1. Overview – Database 2 is primarily displayed in the form of an interactive map.
+It allows zooming in and out, panning around and identifying specific features indicated in the dashboard filter on both sides of the map.
 If you are viewing from a mobile device, the dashboard filter will be at the bottom of the map.

 a.
 The different color dots on the map differentiate the type of events: